FoglyOgly/Meowth/README.md

 Then go to your Discord application page again and copy the client id, inserting it into the above link where it says <CLIENT_ID>.
 Press enter and select the server you want to add Meowth too.

-6. Give Meowth, at the least, permissions to read and write messages, embed links,manage channels, and manage roles.
+6. Give Meowth, at the least, permissions to read and write messages, embed links, manage channels, and manage roles.

 7. Go back to your app page in Discord and click to reveal the bot token, then copy it.
 Open config.json in a text editor.
 Paste the bot token into line 13, replacing the "mytokenhere" string.